TuftsRAS/kc/coeus-webapp/src/main/jsfrontend/apidocs/instprop/proposal-logs.md

     + sponsorName (optional) - Sponsor Name.
 Maximum length is 200.
     + logStatus (optional) - Log Status.
 Maximum length is 3.
     + comments (optional) - Comments.
 Maximum length is 300.
-    + createTimestamp (optional) - The creation timestamp.
+    + createTimestamp (optional) - Log Create Date.
 Maximum length is 21.
     + createUser (optional) - The user who created the object.
 Maximum length is 60.
     + deadlineDate (optional) - Deadline Date.
 Maximum length is 10.
     + deadlineTime (optional) - The time in which the proposal is due to the sponsoring agency.
 Additional deadlines may be set by the office authorized to submit proposals on behalf of the institution (e.g. sponsored programs, etc.).
 Maximum length is 15.